ADHD treatment in Ogden, Utah.

 Not a personality problem.
 A brain wiring difference.

-ADHD (Attention-Deficit/Hyperactivity Disorder) is a neurodevelopmental condition affecting how the brain uses dopamine and norepinephrine to regulate attention, motivation, and impulse control.
-It is not caused by bad parenting, laziness, or low intelligence.
+ADHD is a neurodevelopmental condition affecting how the brain uses dopamine and norepinephrine to regulate attention, motivation, and impulse control.
+It is present from childhood, even when nobody notices until much later.

-ADHD is also a double-edged sword.
 The same brain that makes routine tasks agonizing can produce remarkable creativity, intensity, and hyperfocus when genuinely engaged.
-At Good Day Mental Health and Good Day Psychiatry, we treat both sides.

 ADHD in children

 Difficulty paying attention, following directions, sitting still, or managing emotions.
 Not an indicator of intelligence.
-Pediatric psychiatry and therapy are available at our Ogden clinic.
-Medication approved from age 6 up.
+Pediatric psychiatry and pediatric therapy at our Ogden clinic, with medication approved from age 6.

 ADHD in women and adults

-Often internal: chronic overwhelm, emotional sensitivity, feeling always behind.
-Frequently mistaken for anxiety or stress.
-Many women are diagnosed late.
-A proper evaluation provides clarity.
+Often internal: chronic overwhelm, emotional sensitivity, feeling permanently behind.
+Frequently mistaken for anxiety, and many women are diagnosed late.
+Why adult ADHD gets missed.

 -